dotlambda/metro-hd/website/index.md

 ![Achieve Power-Ups.](images/world5.png){width=50%}

-After successfully defeating a boss the protagonist obstains a Power- Up.
+After successfully defeating a boss the protagonist obstains a Power-Up.

-The amount of Monster which can appear will increase by one after the second slain Boss and increases by one for every Boss after that, which will make the game increase in difficulty after slaying Bosses.
+The amount of monsters which can appear in one room will increase by one after each successful boss fight.